 Verified Retrofits for In-Use Off-Road Diesel Vehicles

 Due to CARBs Off-Road Regulation changes approved in 2011, exhaust retrofits1 are no longer mandatory.
 Fleets have the option to install exhaust retrofits as part of their overall strategy to meet performance requirements.
 Exhaust retrofits provide an emissions reduction benefit which will assist a fleet in meeting fleet average targets.
 In addition, installing exhaust retrofits can provide Best Available Control Technology (BACT) credit to a fleet, as well as other benefits, such as exempting a vehicle from future turnover requirements.
 Please see the Installers and Contacts list for contact information.
 For additional information for potentially verified retrofit devices, please use the VDECS Database.
-For additional information regarding Cleaire fitlers, please see the Cleaire Information page.
+For additional information regarding Cleaire fitlers, please see the Cleaire Customer Resources page.

 Three Steps to Getting Started

 - Find out which VDECS may be verified for your vehicle's engine(s).

 - Find out which VDECS is most appropriate for your vehicle.

 |1.
 Find out which VDECS may be verified for your vehicle's engine(s).

 Only Level 2 (reduces PM by at least 50 percent) or Level 3 VDECS that have been verified by ARB for your engine and application will provide credit toward the off-road reguation (except in limited situations for experimental devices).
 Once you decide that VDECS may be a compliance option you wish to pursue, the first step is to determine which VDECS are verified for your off-road engines.
 Alternatively, the VDECS database allows fleets to search for verified devices by entering the engine family name, or by listing the engine model year, manufacturer, and displacement.